-The annual national Collection for the Church in Latin America (CLA) will be the weekend of January 25-26.
-The 2014 campaign highlights the faith of Latin America and the many opportunities we have to share faith with them.
-We also recognize the tremendous benefit of having them in the Church and the revitalization their fervor brings to the faith.
+The annual national Collection for the Church in Latin America (CLA) will be the weekend of January 26-27.
+The 2019 campaign highlights the faith of Latin America and the many opportunities we have to share faith with them.
+We also recognize the tremendous benefit of having our Latin American brothers and sisters in the Church and the revitalization their fervor brings to the faith.
 In addition to offering our help and support to the Catholics of Latin America, we have much to learn from them.

 The United States Conference of Catholic Bishops invite you to aid our faithful brothers and sisters in the Catholic Church of Latin America.
 To learn more about who the collection benefits, review the information below or visit How to Give to participate this January.

 The Collection for the Church in Latin America is managing contributions to the Mexico Earthquakes fund, which supported construction of transitional shelters and communal cooking facilities and the distribution of living supplies to families impacted by two earthquakes in September 2017.
 For more information on giving to the Collection for the Church in Latin America, please visit our How to Give section.
 The Subcommittee makes annual grants to the Church in Latin America and the Caribbean from the annual collection.
 While the Subcommittee cannot earmark individual contributions for specific countries or programs, including for the earthquakes in Mexico, its emergency grants are made from the same funding source, the collection, so any donations made in response to this disaster will increase the overall funds available.

 In this video (in Spanish), subcommittee chairman Bishop Cisneros speaks about his recent visit to Chile and attending a meeting on the pastoral programs that support communities in need.

 January 2014: current information on the construction projects in Haiti.